 - University of Virginia

 - Yale University

 The Hartwell Foundation invites each Top Ten Center to nominate up to three (3) researchers for a Hartwell Individual Biomedical Research Award.
-In addition, Boston University, Drexel University, Fred Hutchinson Cancer Research Center, Northwestern University, St. Jude Children's Research Hospital, the University of Minnesota, the University of Pennsylvania and Yale University have also been selected for limited participation, and may submit up to two (2) Nominees for the same competition.
-The Foundation will select at least ten individuals in 2020 to receive a Hartwell Individual Biomedical Research Award, with announcement of recipients in April 2021.
+In addition, Boston University, Drexel University, Fred Hutchinson Cancer Research Center, Northwestern University, and the University of Pennsylvania have been selected for limited participation and may submit up to two (2) Nominees for the same competition.
+The Foundation will select at least ten individuals to receive a 2022 Hartwell Individual Biomedical Research Award, with announcement in April 2023.

-For each Nominee selected for funding, the sponsoring participating institution will qualify to receive a Hartwell Fellowship to fund one postdoctoral candidate in biomedical research who exemplifies the values of the Foundation.
-The Fellowships offer support for two years to individuals in the early stage of their career by enabling them to pursue further specialized research training as part of their professional development.
-Each Fellowship provides funding at $50,000 direct cost per year.
+For each Nominee selected for funding, the sponsoring participating institution will qualify to receive one Hartwell Fellowship that they are asked to designate to a qualified postdoctoral candidate in biomedical research who exemplifies the values of the Foundation.
+The Fellowships offer support for two years at $50,000 direct cost per year to individuals in the early stage of their career by enabling them to pursue further specialized research training as part of their professional development.

 Top Ten Centers